jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 interface up.
 The `radio_ops` interface provides a "start" function that should be mapped to the devices Start function proposed above.

-## 5.2 Explicit Transceiver States
+## 5.2 Transceiver States
-Following the IEEE802.15.4 PHY definition, there are three generic transceiver states:
+Following the IEEE802.15.4 PHY definition, there are three generic transceiver
+states:

 ```c
 typedef enum {